daddyblondlegs/dex-pumps.github.io/_posts/2015-02-13-Motorcycling-across-Malaysia.md

 <p>My massive school teacher vacation was only weeks away, so I just went somewhere else.
 I arrived in Sarawak - Malaysian&rsquo;s eastern island - hoping to do what I&rsquo;d done in Vietnam.
 The difference I soon came upon was that no one rides motorcycles here, they&rsquo;re scooter commuters.
 Buzzkilled and frustrated from what had happened in India, I began to panic that there wouldn&#39;t be a <em>real</em> motorcycle to redeem my loss.
 A hostel in town rented scooters out for people wanting to ride around the small city, not transverse the island.
 I still feel a bit ashamed of driving it 2300km over nine days (which is like going from Dallas to Philadelphia, never going faster than 40mph), and sincerely hope they don&#39;t keep track of the odometer.</p>

 <p>&nbsp;</p>

 <iframe width="100%" height="400px" frameborder="0" allowfullscreen src="//umap.openstreetmap.fr/en/map/my-first-amazing-world-explorer_269968?scaleControl=false&miniMap=false&scrollWheelZoom=false&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false#7/3.151/112.510"></iframe>

 <p>&nbsp;</p>

-<p>It was kind of fun being out on the road listening to my 110cc rental bike buzz at its laughable top speed.It was somewhat interesting, but not the mega-awesome experience I had hoped for.
-I guess trips like that are bound to come along.</p>

-<p>&nbsp;</p>